 - Residents of New York City or currently attending a school in New York City.

-Financial Aid Qualification: Students should have filed a Free Application for Federal Student Aid (FAFSA) for the most recent academic year.
+Financial Aid Qualification: There is a strict Financial Aid Qualification for this program: students should have filed a Free Application for Federal Student Aid (FAFSA) for the most recent academic year.
 Their Student Aid Report (SAR) must indicate an Expected Family Contribution (EFC) of $10,000 or less.
 Candidates will submit their SAR as a PDF document along with their cover letter, resume, and transcript.
 Students who do not meet this qualification will not be considered for an interview.